-For the 2016/2017 season, the MK Dons players wore a white shirt, with white shorts and white socks.
+For the 2018/2019 season, the MK Dons players wear a white shirt with gold stripes, white shorts and white socks with a gold trim.

 The MK Dons stadium layout features four main all seater stands.
 These are the South Stand, also known as the Cowshed; the North Stand, also called the Boycott End; the East Stand and the West Stand, where the majority of executive guests sit.

 When MK Dons were first formed, the team played their home games at the National Hockey Ground, before moving to the Stadium MK in 2007.

 The majority of MK Dons supporters come from the Milton Keynes area.
 Very few Wimbledon fans followed the club up to Milton Keynes, with the majority of them choosing to support the fan-founded club AFC Wimbledon.

 There are various MK Dons supporters clubs across the country, including the Milton Keynes Dons Supporters Association.
 This association was first refused to become members of the Football Supporters’ Federation, until they gave up their claim to the successes of the now defunct Wimbledon Football Club.

 There is a huge rivalry between MK Dons and AFC Wimbledon.
 Both clubs lay claim to the history of Wimbledon Football Club, and this has led to the massive rivalry that exists to this day.